Midday Meal Scheme: Entitlements

 In the case of micronutrients (vitamin A, iron, and folate) tablets and de-worming medicines, the student is entitled to receive the amount provided for in the school health programme of the National Rural Health Mission.

+The overall responsibility for providing hot cooked nutritious meals lies with State Governments and UT administrations.
+States/UTs are specifically allowed/encouraged to decide menus suited to local conditions, including local foods such as millets, vegetables, condiments, etc., but only within the prescribed nutrition and food norms.
+Many States/UTs provide such additional supplementary nutrition interventions by introducing items like egg, milk, fruits, chikki, ragi malt, chicken, etc.

 Finances

 The central and state governments share the cost of the Midday Meal Scheme, with the centre providing 60 percent and the states 40 percent.
 The central government provides grains and financing for other food.
 Costs for facilities, transportation, and labour is shared by the federal and state governments.
 The participating states/territories contribute different amounts of money, depending on whether they are Himalayan states, Northeastern Region (NER) states, union territories without legislature, or the residual (Non-NER states and union territories with legislature).
 The share contributed by states is often larger than what is stipulated.
 While the eleventh five-year plan allocated ₹384.9 billion for the scheme, the twelfth five-year plan has allocated ₹901.55 billion, a 134 percent rise.
 The public expenditure for the Mid Day Meal Programme has gone up from ₹73.24 billion in 2007–08 to ₹132.15 billion in 2013–14.
 In 2020–21, the Midday Meal Scheme budget comprised 11% of the total budget for the Ministry of Education.
 The per day cooking cost per child at the primary level has been fixed to ₹4.13 while at the upper primary level is ₹6.18.
 As of FY24 - 25, the budget estimate of the PM Poshan Scheme stands at Rs.
 12,467.39 crore (US$ 1.49 billion).